 We are often asked the question, “what platforms do you support?” or variations on the same that include operating systems, GPUs, rendering technologies, and more.
-Development teams want to know if Storyboard Suite supports the environments they have, or want to build out.
+Development teams want to know if Storyboard supports the environments they have, or want to build out.

 We always give the same answer: All of them.

 Of course, the details are important, so this blog explains exactly what Storyboard supports.

 Support across the boards

 Storyboard supports a wide range of ARM architectures, from the low-power Cortex-M series used on MCUs to the powerful Cortex-A series used on MPUs.
 We’ve also supported PowerPC, x86, and SH4 architectures, among others.
 Storyboard runs on everything from task-based RTOS such as Micrium µC/OS-II and FreeRTOS to full-featured, general purpose RTOS such as Linux, QNX Neutrino, and Green Hills INTEGRITY.

 This means you can build user interfaces (UI) for everything from tiny industrial controls to complex automotive instrument panels without having to worry about the particulars of the platform or the effort required to port to different environments when your product line grows.

 Here are examples of our demo images running on the STM32F4 (Cortex-M4) and the NXP i.MX 6QuadPlus (Cortex-A9):

 We support this wide range through extensive development and testing on each platform, ensuring the Storyboard Engine takes advantage of specific board features, such as proprietary graphics libraries, 2D or 3D hardware acceleration, and memory management functions.